Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Edge-injective functions and generic edge-labelings: first properties

 \begin{example} An example of a non-generic graph is given in Figure \ref{figure.non-generic}.

 In this case, the determinant of $M^{\mathsf{ext}}=N$ is zero because the three rows corresponding to the face bounded by $e_1, e_2$ have only two nonzero columns.
 Thus the graph has no generic edge labels with our definition of the term.
-However, note that the subgraph $G'$ consisting just of the edges $e_1$ and $e_2$ has a generic edge labeling, since $\min\{e_{G'},3f_{G'}\}$ in that case.
+However, note that the subgraph $G'$ consisting just of the edges $e_1$ and $e_2$ has a generic edge labeling, since $\min\{e_{G'},3f_{G'}\}$ is the rank of the corresponding cycle basis matrix in that case.

 However, it is still possible to find edge labels of the graph in Figure~\ref{figure.non-generic} for which $M^{\mathsf{ext}}$ is maximal rank.
 For instance, $\rank M^{\mathsf{ext}}=8$ for edge labelings $\ell$ with distinct edge labels, and thus $\dim \mathsf{Spl}_2(G,\ell; v_0) = 1.$